 The Toorak Uniting Church, formerly known as the Toorak Presbyterian Church, is historically significant as a Gothic Revival church that developed strong associations with squatters and leading politicians from its outset, making it a particularly influential congregation.
-It was attended by a range of notable people such as pastoralist and politician Francis Ormand MLC and influential merchant and squatter James Balfour MLC.
+Designed by architects Reeds and Barnes, the church attended by a range of notable people such as pastoralist and politician Francis Ormand MLC and influential merchant and squatter James Balfour MLC.
 In was also the site for many weddings and memorials.
 The manse is historically significant as well for its contribution to the ecclesiastic narrative of the site.
 (Criterion A)